TZ-28/practice/README.md

 there will a pause in the code to wait for user feedback in order to continue processing code.

+a way to verify the user has entered the correct format for birthday.

 [![Run on Repl.it](https://repl.it/badge/github/TZ-28/practice)](https://repl.it/github/TZ-28/practice)